aplanas/fde-tools/README.md

 	# fdectl add-secondary-password

-This will ask for the recovery password, and create an additional slot in the LUKS header that is protected by an additional, randomly generated password, and will configure the bootloader to use that to unlock the system partition on next boot.
+This will ask for the recovery password, and create an additional slot in the LUKS header that is protected by an additional, randomly generated password, and will configure the security manager to use that to unlock the system partition on next boot.

 If you do not want to be prompted for the recovery password, you can also use either the ``--passfile`` or the ``--password`` option to